PhilOlivier/RulesManager/tasks/tasks-prd-rules-manager-mvp.md

 - `src/app/protected-routes/rules/page.test.tsx` - Tests for the new Rules Manager page.
 - `src/components/layout/Navigation.tsx` - The main navigation bar where the "Rules" link will be added.
 - `src/components/rules/RulesManager.tsx` - The main Rules Manager component with filtering controls, grid integration, and metadata panel with auto-saving.
-- `src/components/rules/RulesManagerGrid.tsx` - The main component containing the AG Grid with info icon column for opening metadata panel.
+- `src/components/rules/RulesManagerGrid.tsx` - The main component containing the AG Grid with info icon column and lender column remove icons.
 - `src/components/rules/RulesManagerGrid.test.tsx` - Tests for the `RulesManagerGrid` component.
 - `src/components/rules/MetadataPanel.tsx` - The slide-out panel for editing rule metadata with auto-saving to database.
 - `src/components/rules/MetadataPanel.test.tsx` - Tests for the `MetadataPanel` component.
-- `src/components/rules/AddLenderModal.tsx` - Modal for adding new lender columns.
+- `src/components/rules/AddLenderModal.tsx` - Modal for adding new lender columns with validation for dot notation format.
 - `src/lib/services/rulesManager.ts` - Service file for all Supabase and API interactions related to rules.
 - `src/lib/services/rulesManager.test.ts` - Tests for the rules manager service.
 - `src/lib/utils/filterParser.ts` - Utility for parsing complex filter queries with boolean logic.